Portfolio Investment

 How Entrepreneurs Can Balance Their Investment Portfolio

-Entrepreneurs are inherently risk takers, it’s part of our DNA.
+Entrepreneurs are inherently risk-takers, it’s part of our DNA.
 So how should you balance your investment portfolio when you are starting your next venture?
 Should your investments be balanced differently if you have already scaled your company?
-There are a lot of nuances in how you should have your money allocated, which are based upon your unique situation.
+There are a lot of nuances in how you should have your money allocated, which are based on your unique situation.

 First, let me explain some fundamentals of investing and common strategies that you can utilize.
 This will give you context and a base of knowledge for the tips specific to entrepreneurs.